2 lamb shanks

 2 cups cabernet sauvignon wineor shiraz/syrah

-People are starting to cook with lamb more and more, and the trend is evidenced by the growing presence of lamb in our local meat lockers.
+People are starting to cook lamb more and more, and the trend is evidenced by the growing presence of lamb in our local meat lockers.
 While Julia Child and other classically trained chefs and cooks have always availed themselves with mounds of the stuff, it has gone by the wayside.

 Why, pray tell, did this legendary meat seemingly disappear from the face of the earth, or at least in North America?
 Well, maybe Stouffer’s has something to do with it.
 Who knows?
 People have just veered away from this great animal in their quest for chicken, chicken and more chicken.